leonardovilarinho/vue-multilanguage/README.md

 ## Use in components

-You can define messages inside your component:
+You can define messages inside your component, use computed propertis with prefix `ml`

 ```html
 <template>